jhidding/adhesion-code/adhesion_example.md

 ### Counting edges

-We count the number of edges that are incident to the cell `h` and exceed the distance squared `threshould`.
+We count the number of edges that are incident to the cell `h` and exceed the distance squared `threshold`.

 ``` {.cpp file=src/adhesion_edge_count.cc}
 #include "adhesion.hh"